Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 Mott MacDonald collaborates with clients to develop a risk-based approach and leverages real-world learning to manage uncertainty

 Lack of clearly defined requirements is often blamed for project issues in defence but that can mean delaying getting a project underway.
-According to Mott MacDonald technical director for nuclear: civil and defence, John Palmer, projects need to build in greater agility rather than rely on fully focusing on requirements.
+According to Mott MacDonald's technical director for nuclear: defence and civil, John Palmer, projects need to build in greater agility rather than rely on fully focusing on requirements.

 When a defence project is delayed, has a cost overrun, needs rework or fails to deliver the expected capability for the client, it is easy to claim the work started before the requirements were fully understood.
 However, the reality is that the work often hasn’t been planned to manage uncertainty or to cope with evolving requirements – and this is particularly true for first-of-a-kind assets or those that need to endure for many decades.